nus-cs2103-AY1718S2/addressbook-level3/doc/DeveloperGuide.md

 2. Should be able to hold up to 1000 persons.
 3. Should come with automated unit tests and open source code.
 4. Should favor DOS style commands over Unix-style commands.
+5. Should come with a help feature and various helper messages so that it is usable by a novice who had never had CLI experience before.
+6. The project is expected to have at least 4 additional major and minor features by the end of the semester.
+7. Users are expected to know how to set up the project without an installer.
+8. The end product is meant for users in a specific profession, and may not be suitable for everyone.

 ## Appendix D : Glossary